inner_banner_vector abstract graphic

 2. Purchase Requisition or Indenting

-3. Identify Suppliers
+3. Identify and Evaluate Suppliers

 After purchasing services, it is time to find the right supplier to meet the purchase requisition’s needs.
 This is also where a business looks for brokers to aid them in finding the optimal energy solution.